Yagasaki7K/yagasaki7k/README.md

     <hr style="width: 50%;">
 </center>

-- Introduction to Computer Science by Havard (CS50) - Mar, 2022
+- Introduction to Computer Science by Harvard (CS50) - Mar, 2022
 - Workshop Figma by Design Culture - Apr, 2022
 - CS50: Computer Science, The Course from Harvard, Brazil - Mar, 2022
 - CS50: Introduction to Computer Science, The Course from Harvard, Brazil - Mar, 2022